f-charton/f-charton.github.io/roots.md

 Min-err accuracy is 97.2%: the model almost always recovers at least one root.
 Finally, avg-err accuracy is 79.9%: on the whole test set, 4 roots out of 5 are correctly predicted.

-Max-err accuracy decreases as the degree of the polynomial grows, from 86.1% for degree 3 to 36.5%  for degree 6.
-The task becomes more difficult since there are more roots to predict.
-On the other hand, min-err accuracy is the same for all degrees, and the number of roots correctly precdicted (avg-err * degree) increases slowly with the degree.
+As the degree of the polynomial increas, max-err accuracy drops, from 86.1% for degree 3 to 36.5%  for degree 6.
+This comes to no surprise.
+As the number of roots to predict within tolerance increases, the task becomes more difficult.
+On the other hand, min-err accuracy and the number of roots correctly predicted (n-roots) are independent of the degree (n-root slightly increases with the degree).

-In other words, **predicting all roots** is more difficult as the number of roots to be predicted increases, but the difficulty of **predicting one root** and the **number of roots predicted** is constant (or slightly decreasing)for all degrees.
+In other words, while  **all** roots becomes more difficult as the degree (and the number of roots to be predicted) increases, the model capability to predict **at least one** root (and in fact three to four), keeps constant as degree grows.

 **Table 1 - Accuracy as a function of degree (roots of polynomials of degree 3-6)**
 |Degree | All roots (max-err) | One root (min-err) | % of roots (avg-err) | # roots predicted |